swiftieLover/Swiftie-Trivia-Privacy-Policy/PRIVACY-POLICY.md

 ## Data Storage and Sharing

 - The data collected (user name, score, and date) is stored on a secure server.
-- This information is only used for displaying on the Leaderboard within the Swiftie Trivia app.
+- This information is only used for displaying on the Leaderboard within the Swiftie Lover app.
 - We do not share, sell, rent, or trade personally identifiable information with third parties for their promotional purposes.

 ## User Consent

-By using Swiftie Trivia, users consent to the collection and use of their information as described in this privacy policy.
+By using Swiftie Lover, users consent to the collection and use of their information as described in this privacy policy.

 ## Changes to This Privacy Policy

-- Swiftie Trivia reserves the right to make changes to this privacy policy at any time by giving notice to its users on this page and possibly within Swiftie Trivia itself.
+- Swiftie Lover reserves the right to make changes to this privacy policy at any time by giving notice to its users on this page and possibly within Swiftie Lover itself.
 - Users are encouraged to frequently check this page for any changes.
 - The date of the last modification is listed at the top of this page.